Skip to main content

 To run a scan:

-1. In the Checkmarx panel in your IDE, open the existing Checkmarx project under which your current workspace has already been scanned.
+1. In the Checkmarx panel in your IDE, select the existing Checkmarx project and branch under which your current workspace has already been scanned.

-2. Hover over the Checkmarx project name and click on the "play" button that appears.
+2. Hover over the header bar of the Checkmarx One Results panel and click on the "play" button that appears.

 Notice